Rolf Herricht: Height of career

 Herricht made his film debut in DEFA's 1959 comedy Before the Lightning Strikes, playing a minor part of a locomotive constructor.
 Herricht later appeared in some twenty cinema productions, while also playing in many television films.
-In 1964, he joined the regular cast of the Metropol Theater in Berlin.
+In 1964, he joined the regular cast of the Metropol Theater in East Berlin.
 He also had a career as a singer.

-Herricht appeared on screen in relatively minor roles until writer Maurycy Janowski and director Gottfried Kolditz decided to create a film the plot of which would be based on his comical skill, the 1964 Geliebte weiße Maus.
+Herricht appeared on screen in relatively minor roles until writer Maurycy Janowski and director Gottfried Kolditz decided to create a film, the plot of which would be based on his comical skill, the 1964 Geliebte weiße Maus.
 Herricht portrayed a traffic policeman who falls in love with a woman and only dares speak to her when she makes an accident on the road.
-The picture met with considerable success.
+The picture was met with considerable success.
 Herricht starred in several other popular DEFA comedies during the 1960s and the 1970s: among others, he played the erratic National People's Army reserve soldier Ralf Horricht in the 1965 Der Reserveheld and the last-minute-travel-guide Hurtig in the 1967 Meine Freundin Sybille.
 His 1965 Hände hoch oder ich schieße, in which he again appeared as an eccentric policeman, was banned at the 11th plenary session of the Socialist Unity Party of Germany and only released in 2009, 28 years after his death.

 Herricht was twice awarded the Art Prize of the German Democratic Republic: on 17 May 1973 and on 13 May 1977.

 He died of a heart attack at the age of 53, while performing the role of one of the gangsters in Kiss Me, Kate on the stage of the Metropol.
 He is buried in Berlin's I Französischer Friedhof.